KnowOneActual/macos-dev-launcher/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Version](https://img.shields.io/badge/Version-2.0.0-blue)

+# I'm currently working on refactoring, and I'll be updating it frequently over the next several weeks.
+Thanks for your patience!

 A macOS Quick Action that streamlines your workflow startup.
 Instead of manually opening a terminal, navigating to a project, and then launching your editor, this script lets you right-click any project folder and ask: **"Which terminal should we use today?"**